kekker/demo/content/docs/scenarios/purchase-order.md

 prev: get started
 ---

-# Issue, adjust and submit a Purchase Order.
+# Issue, adjust and submit a Purchase Order

 This case is conducted in a **Private Ethereum network (PrivEth)**.
 The case demonstrates the distribution of a transaction among nodes and switching the status of a transaction.